KimReachna/localnetwork/README.md

 Purpose of the work: Get basic skills in the initial configuration of equipment Cisco.

+- Task:
+    1. Make a preliminary configuration of the router
+    2. Make a preliminary configuration of the switch

 ## Laboratory Work №3 - Planning the organization's local network

 Purpose of the work: Get acquainted with the principles of planning the organization's local network.